zhihanyang2022/dior/README.md

 # dior

-This is a PyTorch implementation of differentiable reparameterization of matrix orthogonalization.
+This is a PyTorch implementation of differentiable reparameterization of tall matrices with orthogonal columns.

 I developed this small side project while trying to implement Orthogonal Sylvester ﬂows.